mkonicek/coding-time/content/blog/wordle/index.md

 Time spent: 54s
 ```

-The word choice "learn" and "sight" matches the Wordle data set.
+Turns out using "learn" and "sight" as the first two words works well for the Wordle data set.
 If we chose "earth" and "lions" we'd end up with 7 unsolved Wordles.

+This is the best solution I was able to fully evaluate on all 2315 games.
+It solves all Wordles in 54s.
+The number of attempts is 3.769 on average.

 ### Summary